Alluxio/alluxio/docs/en/Alluxio-Storage.md

 When using synchronous eviction, it is recommended to use small block size (around 64MB), to reduce the latency of block eviction.
 When using the [space reserver](#space-reserver), block size does not affect eviction latency.

-### Allocators

-Alluxio uses allocators for choosing locations for writing new blocks.
-Alluxio has a framework for customized allocators, but there are a few default implementations of allocators.
-Here are the existing allocators in Alluxio:

-* **GreedyAllocator**

-    Allocates the new block to the first storage directory that has sufficient space.

-* **MaxFreeAllocator**

-    Allocates the block in the storage directory with most free space.

-* **RoundRobinAllocator**

-    Allocates the block in the highest tier with space, the storage directory is chosen through round robin.

-In the future, additional allocators will be available.
-Since Alluxio supports custom allocators, you can also develop your own allocator appropriate for your workload.

 ## Using Tiered Storage